kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 ..
 [NumRep] Numerical Recipes in C, The Art of Scientific Computing, William H. Press, Saul A. Teukolsky, William T. Vetterling and Brian P. Flannery, 2nd edition, Cambridge University Press, 1992

+..
+[Alper] Alper, Joseph S., Gelb, Robert I., *Standard Errors and Confidence Intervals in Nonlinear Regression: Comparison of Monte Carlo and Parametric Statistics*,
+   J. Phys.
+Chem., 1990, 94 (11), pp 4747–4751 (Journal of Physical Chemistry)

+..
+[Clutton] Clutton-Brock, *Likelihood Distributions for Estimating Functions When Both Variables Are Subject to Error*, Technometrics, Vol. 9, No. 2 (May, 1967), pp. 261-269